igarcica/PicknPlace/pnp_planner/README.md

+## Getting started

+This repository includes the PDDL model (rosplan_domain.pddl and rosplan_problem.pddl), the launch files and the necessary ROSPlan packages.

 ## Execution PDDL domain

 Having a domain and problem file, a plan can be generated using a solver, in out example we used the Fast-Forward solver [1].